b1gMail-OSS/b1gMail/README.md

 5. Follow the setup instructs

 ### System requirements
-PHP 7.2 is minimum requirement.
-MariaDB as Database is recommended.
-MySQL 8 and higher is not supported yet.
+PHP 8.1 is minimum requirement.
+MariaDB as Database is recommended, but MySQL 8 and higher is also supported now.

 ## Staying up to date
 When pulling new changes from the server, you will need to update your database